 Following the end of Rigid Containers support in 1997, the band worked hard to survive, fighting ever-demanding economic pressures put upon brass bands today.
 The band's determination was eventually rewarded when they were able to announce on April 1st 2000, that a new sponsorship deal had taken effect with the tour operator Travelsphere Holidays.

 During the band's association with Travelsphere Holidays, the band reported many successes.
 3rd and 4th placings at the All England Masters, 7th place at the prestigious British Open Championships, 6th place at the National Brass Band Championships of Great Britain under conductor David Stowell and two Midland Area Championships.

-Virtuosi England Ltd manufactures a full range of instruments and accessories.
-Their core business is the manufacture and supply of brass instruments to bands in the UK and Europe.
+Virtuosi England Ltd manufactured a full range of instruments and accessories, for bands in the UK and Europe.

 The band's first contest success under its new sponsors came in the first month at the National Mineworkers Brass Band Championships, where the band won the set test-piece "Northern Lights" and scooped the top prize for the "Most Entertaining Championship Band of 2007" with Musical Director David Stowell.

 Another success was in June of 2007, when the band accepted an invitation to take part in the French Open Brass Band Championships, during which they were awarded 1st place in the famous March Championship!
 The band performed magnificently alongside the beautiful setting of the Amboise Castle on the Loire Valley and won this contest after playing a perfect performance of The Australasian March by Willam Rimmer.
 The band were conducted on this occasion by John Berryman.

 Despite the changes in the band's history brought by time and economic circumstance, one thing that remains the same is the standards and ideals started by the Felton brothers in 1933 when they started their band and proclaimed: "We are going to aim high".